 💠 Collect Unemployment.
 If you were laid off from your job, you may be eligible to collect unemployment benefits.
 However, disability lawyers report that in some cases collecting unemployment may make it more difficult to get approved and some lawyers will not accept clients who are collecting unemployment.

-💠 Updated April 2017.
+💠 Updated August 2017.
 Please comment below with stories, questions, input or ideas.
-Please let me know if any links on this page stop working.
+Please let us know if any links on this page stop working.